-Remarketing involves the use of visitors data collected using cookies, Pixel, emails funnels etc to retarget visitors based on their previous activity on a website.
+Remarketing involves the use of visitor data collected using cookies, Pixel, email funnels, etc to retarget visitors based on their previous activity on a website.

-In some cases, customers who already signup and maintain accounts are retargeted based on their action.
+In some cases, customers who already signup and maintain accounts are retargeted based on their actions.
 For example, adding products to the cart without checkout for a period of time.

 Examples of Remarketing

-Several digital marketing tools such as emails and messenger are often use for remarketing.
+Several digital marketing tools such as emails and messengers are often used for remarketing.

-These methods are considered very effective based on data collected from emails marketing companies such as Mailchimp.
+These methods are considered very effective based on data collected from email marketing companies such as Mailchimp.

 Emails or messages are sent to customers to remind them about the actions they kept pending or did not complete when they visited the websites to return to the sites and complete those actions.

-Facebook messenger is constantly used nowadays by eCommerce sites to remind customers of their pending action and also to show them more offers.
+Facebook Messenger is constantly used nowadays by eCommerce sites to remind customers of their pending actions and also to show them more offers.